Catlin Gabel Community Arts Programs

 Location: Catlin Gabel East Campus, Ceramics Building

-Class Description: This class will highlight the basic tenets of function regarding utilitarian pottery, while covering the three basic shapes.
+Course Description: This class will highlight the basic tenets of function regarding utilitarian pottery, while covering the three basic shapes.
 Projects will include the mug, the bowl, and the plate.
 Basic glaze demonstration will include application and discussion.
 This course is geared toward beginners with little to no experience.
-Students are expected to follow curriculum and do the majority of the assignments.
+Students are expected to follow the curriculum and do a majority of the assignments.
 Included are 3 Open Studio sessions per week as a part of tuition.
+Open Studio hours are Monday 2-6 p.m., Tuesday 2-6 p.m., Wednesday 3-7 p.m., Thursday 12-4 p.m., Friday 12-4 p.m. (days and times subject to change).
 We will make every effort to get work glaze fired but may not get everything fired by the end of the term.
 The studio is for educational and recreational use, commercial or production work that is produced for sale, is not allowed.

-Supply List: Students are required to bring their own towels, tool kits, aprons, and masks.
+Materials List: Students are required to bring their own towels, tool kits, aprons, and masks.
 Studio equipment such as wheels, buckets, bats, and shelf space will be provided.
-With the materials/firing fee each student gets 4 bags of clay, glazing/firing of pieces.
+With the materials/firing fee each student gets 1 bag of clay and glazing/firing of pieces.
+You may purchase additional bags of clay, limited to 5 bags per term.

 Ages: 18 and Up